MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 This article lists the available prebuilt functions ordered by their general purpose.
+For information about operators used in prebuilt functions and expression syntax, see [Operators](../v4sdk/bot-builder-concept-adaptive-expressions#operators).

 Prebuilt expressions are divided into the following function types:

 - [String](#string-functions)
 - [Collection](#collection-functions)